AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 Second, content for certain sub-sections in the outline may not be found within the indicated MS Learn section.
 We have tried to note this where possible.

 Lastly, a section titled `Develop a data model` exists in the Outline, but has no corollary in the MS Learn track.
 In this case, informative content has been provided to the best of our ability.
 Several gaps surely remain, however, so please feel free to contribute.

+# About the DA-100 / PL-300
+- Duration: 180 Minutes.
+- Question Types: Multiple choice and multi-response questions.
+- # of Questions: s 40-60 questions.
+- Score to Pass: 700/1000

 # The Skills Measured Checklist